University of Connecticut School of Law, J.D., 2000, with honors

 Before co-founding Taboada Rochlin LLP (now Taboada Rochlin Govier LLP), Mr. Rochlin was a partner in Shipman & Goodwin’s Corporate Trust Practice Group and its Commercial Finance Group.
 For several years, he was a valuable finance and real estate attorney at international law firms Dechert LLP and Bingham McCutchen LLP (n/k/a Morgan Lewis).

 Outside of the firm, Mr. Rochlin uses his legal skills to benefit community organizations on a pro bono basis.
 He is General Counsel and Secretary to the Collins Foundation, Inc., which provides leadership training and college scholarships to underprivileged high school students.
-About 10% of his case load is composed of pro bono clients.
 Mr. Rochlin has been named a Rising Star by Super Lawyers Magazine for the years 2010-2015 for business/corporate law.
 The Rising Stars list recognizes no more than 2.5 percent of attorneys in each state.

-Rich makes his home in Farmington with his wife and two adorable children.
+Rich makes his home in Farmington with his wife and two (soon to be three) adorable children.

 Read what our clients have to say about Rich here

 Treasurer: University of Connecticut School of Law Alumni Association (2008-2009 term).

 New England Rising Star Super Lawyer, 2010, 2011, 2012, 2013, 2014, and 2015 for Business/Corporate Law (*selection information)